-This provision, raising about \$450 million, is included in both bills (item 7 in Table 1 and Item 18 in Table 2).
+This provision, raising about \$450 million, is included in both bills (item 7 in Table 1 and Item 18 in Table 2) and in the final legislation (item 16 in Table 3).
 It corrects a circumstance where U.S. companies who are creditors do not include original issue discount on behalf of their foreign subsidiaries even though the deductions themselves are reflected in current income.